 With respect to methodological considerations, beginning with the 2007 data, the rules MEPS uses to identify outlier prices for prescription medications became much less stringent than in prior years.
 Starting with the 2007 Prescribed Medicines file, there was: less editing of prices and quantities reported by pharmacies, more variation in prices for generics, lower mean prices for generics, higher mean prices for brand name drugs, greater differences in prices between generic and brand name drugs, and a somewhat lower proportion of spending on drugs by families, as opposed to third-party payers.
 Starting with the 2008 Prescribed Medicines file, improvements in the data editing changed the distribution of payments by source: (1) more spending on Medicare beneficiaries is by private insurance, rather than Medicare, and (2) less out-of-pocket payments and more Medicaid payments among Medicaid enrollees.
 Starting with the 2009 data, additional improvements increased public program amounts and reduced out-of-pocket payments and, for Medicare beneficiaries with both Part D and Medicaid, decreased Medicare payments and increased Medicaid and other state and local government payments.
-Therefore, users should be cautious in the types of comparisons they make about prescription drug spending before and after 2007, 2008, and 2009.
+Starting with the 2017 data, changes in the price imputation procedures for specialty drugs with missing payment information resulted in higher total expenditures; therefore, users should be cautious in the types of comparisons they make about prescription drug spending before and after 2007, 2008, 2009, and 2017.
 In addition, some therapeutic class codes have changed over time.